Purpose of Bowtie Analysis in Aviation SMS

 Step 2: Establish All Preceding Events to Root Cause Threats

-Now what we need to do is work backward, listing each event step by step that lead to the incursion.
+Now what we need to do is work backward, listing each event step by step that leads to the incursion.
 As we list each event we ask, “But why?”
 Eventually, we are looking for the root cause of the threats.
 A good indication that you have arrived at root causes is when your answer to the question is, “Just because.”

 With our scenario this root cause analysis would look like this: